 Curriculum and Teacher PD

 After many years in the classroom, I was given the opportunity to step out of the classroom to create curriculum and deliver professional development for elementary educators.
 I miss my students, but I feel beyond blessed to help teachers every day.

-I have had the honors of helping over 3,000 teachers in my Not So Wimpy Writing Masterclass.
-I write and publish articles for teachers that have received over ten million by views from teachers around the world.
+I have had the honor of helping over 3,000 teachers in my Not So Wimpy Writing Masterclass.
+I write and publish articles for teachers that have received over ten million views from teachers around the world.
 I also have the privilege of training teachers through video trainings via Facebook and YouTube that receive thousands of views every week.

 I feel like I have the best job in the whole world!